AChiabodo/AMLNotes/Questions.md

       - Directly from the definition of Empirical Risk, we can see that a model is PAC-learnable if the empirical risk is close to the true risk ($R_D(h) \leq \epsilon$) with a certain probability $(1 - \delta)$.
 So our model should be Probably (with probability $1-\delta$) Approximately (with error $\epsilon$) Correct.
       - The number of samples $m_H$ needed to achieve this is called the **sample complexity of the model**.
 3. **Overfitting and Underfitting**
-      - Overfitting is a phenomenon that occurs when a model is **too complex** or flexible and fits the training data too closely (including noise), resulting in poor performance on unseen data (test data) due to the model's inability to generalize.
+      - **Overfitting** is a phenomenon that occurs when a model is **too complex** or flexible and fits the training data too closely (including noise), resulting in poor performance on unseen data (test data) due to the model's inability to generalize.
-      - Underfitting is a phenomenon that occurs when a model is **too simple** to capture the underlying patterns in the data.
+      - **Underfitting** is a phenomenon that occurs when a model is **too simple** to capture the underlying patterns in the data.
 As a result it performs poorly on both the training and unseen data.
 4. **K-Fold Cross Validation**
       - K-Fold Cross Validation is a technique used to evaluate the performance of a machine learning model.
 The training data is divided into K subsets, and the model is trained K times, each time using K-1 subsets for training and the remaining subset for validation.
 The performance of the model is then averaged over the K runs.
 If K is equal to the number of samples, it is called Leave-One-Out Cross Validation.
-1. **Linear Regression Algorithms**

-Regression algorithms are used to predict a **continuous** output variable based on the input features.
+1. **Linear Regression Algorithms** are used to predict a **continuous** output variable based on the input features.
 In classification $Y = {1,2,3,...,K}$, in regression $Y \in \mathbb{R}$.
       - **Loss Functions** for regression are typically based on the difference between the predicted value and the true value.
-A common loss function is the Mean Squared Error (MSE) $L(y,y) = (y-y)^2$.
+A common loss function is the Mean Squared Error (MSE) $L(y,\hat{y}) = (y-\hat{y})^2$.
       - **Linear Regression** is a simple and commonly used regression algorithm that models the relationship between the input features and the output variable as a linear function.
       - **Ridge Regression** is a variation of linear regression that adds a regularization term to the cost function, to prevent overfitting.

 ## Lesson 4
 1. **Logistic Regression** is a non-linear regression algorithm that is used for binary classification.
 It models the probability that an input belongs to a particular class using the logistic function.
 The loss function is :